drudge/node-gpg/README.md

 If a function you need is not implemented, you can call gpg directly with arguments of your choice by calling `gpg.call(stdinStr, argsArray, cb)`, or `gpg.callStreaming(inputFileName, outputFileName, argsArray, cb)`.

+## Promises

+All methods return promises.
+If you pass a callback as well as promise chaining then no promises will be rejected for safety when using callback pattern.

 ## Notes

 Existing implementations of PGP in Javascript are blocking and unfeasibly slow for server use.